IBM/datascienceontology-frontend/assets/pages/contribute.md

 2. Run the validation script, to ensure it conforms to the schema.
 3. Open a pull request on GitHub.

-We will make every effort to give each pull request a fair and timely review.
-Please understand that the Data Science Ontology is a new project and we are still learning what processes will be most effective.
+We welcome contributions of all kinds and we will make every effort to give each pull request a fair and timely review.
+Please understand that the Data Science Ontology is a new project.
+We are still learning what processes will be most effective.

 ## Data format